prantlf/litevec/docs/API.md

       { "id": "classes/barbarian-0-4", "vector": [ 0.01261057, 0.003335859, ..., 0.0024617626,-0.0025066733 ],
         "metadata": { "parnum": "4", "title": "Barbarian", "name": "classes/barbarian", "page": "0" } } ]

+The URL parameter `?novector=true` will omit the vectors from the response.
+Vectors are usually used for querying the embeddings, but they are usually not needed once the embedding has been found and its metadata obtained.

 | Method | Path                          | Description         |
 |:-------|:------------------------------|:--------------------|
 | PUT    | /collections/:collection_name | create a collection |